Gemarodri/Capstone499/Assigments/FinalReport.md

 ### Requirements for the presentation:
 * Rehearse your talk so it's smooth
-* Everyone in the team needs to present (quantity can vary though)
+* Everyone in the team needs to present
 * Eliminate typos and inconsitencies from slides
 * Keep slides simple (not crowded with text)
 * Use good visuals in the slides to help get your points across